APPENDICES

 6

-Youngest son Paul François Romain, also called Hippolyte, by his second wife, born in Ascension Parish in January 1808, married fellow Acadian Marie Bathilde, called Bathilde, Bergeron in a civil ceremony in Terrebonne Parish in May 1830, and sanctified the marriage at the Houma church, Terrebonne Parish, in July 1855.
+Youngest son Paul François Romain, also called Hippolyte, by his father's second wife, born in Ascension Parish in January 1808, married fellow Acadian Marie Bathilde, called Bathilde, Bergeron in a civil ceremony in Terrebonne Parish in May 1830, and sanctified the marriage at the Houma church, Terrebonne Parish, in July 1855.
 Their son Joseph Votcius was born in Terrebonne Parish in March 1850, twins Jean Baptiste and Théodule Léonard in February 1853, and Édouard Henry in July 1854.
 Their daughters married into the Escassus, Henry, Klinke, Lacarr, Malbrough, Roos, and Whitney families.

 1